Donald Young (tennis): 2007: Breaking top 100

 In January 2007, he reached the finals of a Futures tournament on the ITF Men's Circuit, as well as winning a Futures title in April.
 In July 2007, Young won the Junior Wimbledon title, beating top seed Vladimir Ignatik in the final.
 No American won the championship again until Noah Rubin in 2014.
-Shortly thereafter, Young won a Challenger tournament, and his ranking rose sharply to no. 221.
+Shortly thereafter, Young won a Challenger tournament, and his ranking rose sharply to No. 221.

-His rank rose sharply, from no. 92 to no. 7 on the Junior ITF circuit (as of July 13, 2007) after he won the Junior Wimbledon Championships.
-He opted to play only some of the Grand Slam tournaments in 2007 and concentrate on playing professional tournaments.
+His rank rose sharply, from No. 92 to No. 7 on the ITF Junior Circuit (as of July 13, 2007) after he won the Junior Wimbledon Championships.
+He opted to play only some of the Grand Slam tournaments in 2007 and concentrate on playing professional events.
 On August 19, 2007, Young won his first ATP Tour level singles match.
 In the first round of New Haven, he beat fellow American Amer Delic in three sets.
 In the following round, he lost a tight three-setter to Russian Nikolay Davydenko.
-Young then received a wild card into the main US Open draw.
+Young then received a wildcard into the main US Open draw.
 On August 27, 2007, Young defeated Australian Chris Guccione in the first round.
 This was his first career victory in a Grand Slam match.
 On August 30, Young won his second-round match by default.
-It was against heavily favored opponent Richard Gasquet of France, who had fallen ill during the tournament and officially withdrew after morning practice.
-Young fell in the third round to unseeded Feliciano López of Spain in four sets.
+It was against heavily favored opponent Richard Gasquet, who had fallen ill during the tournament and officially withdrew after morning practice.
+Young fell in the third round to unseeded Feliciano López in four sets.